Join the fourth edition of the Distributed Design Awards!

 The initiative is organized by Distributed Design, a project co-funded by the Creative Europe programme of the European Union.
 It fosters the role of emerging Makers and Designers as part of our new digitized world.
 It celebrates, supports and inspires these professionals from across Europe and provides opportunities to support the mobility and circulation of their work to connect them with new, digital markets.

-In partnertship with The Index Project, a Danish nonprofit organisation that promotes designs aimed at the improvement of life worldwide, both in developed and developing countries.
-The organisation is behind the biennial Index Award, the world’s biggest design award.
+The Index Project, formerly INDEX: Design to Improve Life, is a Danish nonprofit organisation that promotes designs aimed at the improvement of life worldwide, both in developed and developing countries.
+The organization is behind the biennial Index Award.